What You Need to Know About Medical Bankruptcies

 - 41% claimed that an individual in the household needed to take on more work to compensate.

-How to avoid bankruptcy and find relief from medical debt
+How to avoid bankruptcy due to medical bills and find relief from medical debt

-While statistics about medical bankruptcy can be discouraging, it’s important to remember that there are ways to find financial relief.
+While data about medical bankruptcies can be discouraging, it’s important to remember that there are ways to find financial relief.
 When you don’t know how to clear medical debt, keep these seven tips in mind.

 1. Don’t ignore the bills